 This Pork Chop Recipe really is the best!

 My boys love pork chops.
-It seems like it does not matter how many I cook up, there will be no leftovers!
+It seems like it doesn’t matter how many I cook up, there’s never any leftovers!
 They always say thanks mom those were the best pork chops ever!

 The last time I made them, my husband said that might have been the best pork chop I have ever had.
 He has ordered the pork chops at a popular steak restaurant chain and loves those.
 So, I was pretty surprised that he thought it was better than a $20 plate!